 Rescue in the Philippines Film Screening

-Join us for this documentary that chronicles the incredible, little-known story of a group of courageous friends who helped 1,200 Jews escape the Nazis and immigrate to the Philippines.
+Members joined for this special documentary screening that chronicles the incredible, little-known story of a group of courageous friends who helped 1,200 Jews escape the Nazis and immigrate to the Philippines.
 Narrated by Liev Schreiber.

 Mural Arts Trolley Tour

 NMAJH Members joined for a special morning as we enjoyed the renowned, Philadelphia Mural Arts Program’s exclusive “Immigration and Jewish Landmarks Tour.”
 This trolley tour explored several of Philadelphia’s neighborhood murals that discuss the early immigration of various ethnic groups.
 Along the way, we viewed many of Philadelphia’s – and particularly South Philadelphia’s – Jewish landmarks.
 The tour included a stop at The Little Shul, one of the oldest continuously used Orthodox synagogues.